 Where to stream: Peacock

-The first cinematic adaptation of Dr. Seuss’s book, many of us probably have memories of this cartoon version with Cindy Lou Who and lovable Max the dog, not to mention the iconic song.
+This is the first cinematic adaptation of Dr. Seuss’s classic holiday book.
+My Grinch memories are of this cartoon version with Cindy Lou Who and lovable Max the dog, not to mention the iconic song.
 “You’re a mean one, Mr. Grinch…”

 Frosty the Snowman (1969)